 Perhaps it’s not enough anymore to say “nothing about us, without us”.
 Maybe we should be demanding “nothing about us if you ain’t us”.

 Vegas isn’t the cause of any of these problems.
 It’s more the symptom of a virus that has resisted medicine and mutated into a more sophisticated, harder to treat strain.
 At the end of the day it’s an entertaining action series with some great performances in it, and if as an audience member that’s all you need it to be, kaore he raru.
-But when you truly give the power to Māori storytellers, outside of a tick box and without any hand holding, the “deficit” narrative seems to magically disappear and we see ourselves as we are, and as we wish to be.
+But when you truly give the power to Māori storytellers, the “deficit” narrative seems to magically disappear and we see ourselves as we are, and as we wish to be.

 Let Māori dream themselves, as they truly are, onto our screens.

 Update April 21: The Spinoff accepts that the original essay diminished the authorship of Michael Bennett (Te Arawa) whose 10000 Company was engaged at the outset by Greenstone TV to adapt the book Inside the Black Horse and develop the script for Vegas.
-His role was writer, creator, executive producer and showrunner.
-Amendments have been made to the story to reflect this.
-We apologise to those whose roles were misrepresented.
+His role was writer, creator and executive producer.

 Subscribe to Rec Room a weekly newsletter delivering The Spinoff’s latest videos, podcasts and other recommendations straight to your inbox.